TMEIT/reglementet/english/markdown/tmeit_reglemente.md

 #### 2.6.2 Inactive Marshal
 The Masters Council shall consider a Marshal inactive if the marshal after a finished term do not fulfill §2.4.2.
 Excemptions may be granted for Marshals that either are temporarily studying at another university, or have taken a formal break in their studies with the intention of resuming their engagement in TMEIT.

-Inactive Marshal is not considered a full member.
+An inactive Marshal is not considered a full member.

 #### 2.6.3 Reactivation of inactive member
 An inactive member that wishes to once again become active shall contact the Masters, who shall place the member in a team.